 Although low concentrations of acids like 5-10% make possible for daily application, I wouldn’t suggest it because of the reasons I explained above.

 I personally like to use the mandelic acid 2 times a week and sometimes during the summer time even once a week.
+(Update: I’ve even started using it once in 2 weeks!)
 Experiment and see what works best for your skin, but try not to overdo it.

 In addition to mandelic acid, it contains hydrating ( butylene-glycol ) and skin soothing agents like beta-glutcan for sensitive skin.
 Licorice root extract which also helps with soothing irritated skin and brightning.
 Centella Asiatica for boosting antioxidant activity and strengthening the skin barrier.